sherifmagdy32/gaming_os_tweaker/README.md

 ---

-### Notes

-- `scripts/apps` are optional helpers
-- `scripts/additional_files` contain files like configurations or tooling
-- `scripts/configs` may contain apps and games configurations

----

 ### Result

 From a fresh Windows 10 22H2 install and completely updated, and applying the scripts from this repo, it was reduced to `33` processes, with Nvidia Driver (debloated) in the background.